The Radios: The M4 Tanks Radios Were Cutting Edge Technology For Their Time, and Better Than German Tank Radios

 Radios used in Commonwealth and Lend Lease Shermans

 These Radio sets were both more advanced, and less advanced than their US Counterpart, A true Transceiver, the first, meaning the receiver and transmitter were part of the same unit and shared circuitry.
-They used UHF for short range direct view tank to tank communications and HF portion could transmit up to 50 miles.
-These radios were not on the same frequency ranges as the US Army, and they were not as suitable to vehicle use.
-They were cheaper and simpler to build though and they were a powerful Transceiver.
+They used UHF for short-range direct view tank to tank communications and the HF portion could transmit up to 50 miles.
+These radios were not on the same frequency ranges as the US Army, and they were not as suitable for vehicle use.
+They were cheaper and simpler to build though and they were powerful Transceiver.

 The WS19 set had three systems.
-The A portion was a High Frequency radio transceiver with a range up to 50 miles.
-The B Portion was a Very High Frequency transceiver for short range, line of sight communications up to a mile.
+The A portion was a High-Frequency radio transceiver with a range of up to 50 miles.
+The B Portion was a Very High-Frequency transceiver for short-range, line of sight communications up to a mile.
 The final part was an audio amplifier for the crew intercom system.
 It had control boxes mounted at each crew station just like US tanks.

 Photo Source: Mike Roof.

 A set – MkI: 2.5 – 6.25 MegaHertz (MHz), MkII & III: 2 – 8 MHz

 A set: Amplitude Modulation (AM) for speech, Continuous Wave (CW)